LucaRosaldi/wordpress-pagination/README.md

 #### Changing default arguments

-Let’s display a menu with a BEM CSS class prefix, reduced range, no first and last links, and no page counting.
+Let’s display a menu with BEM syntax, reduced range, no first and last links, and no page counting.

 ```php
 the_pagination( array(